Percedal15019/LLM-Ops/README.md

 ### [OpenCode Zen](https://opencode.ai/docs/zen/)

-OpenCode Zen lists some models the OpenCode team has reviewed and tested. <br>
+It lists some models the OpenCode team has reviewed and tested. <br>
 Once you sign up, you get an API key just like with other providers.
 It's optional - not required if you don't want to use it.

 <br>